Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Construcción de dos líneas paralelas)
 **Two parallel lines construction**: a geometric construction to draw two lines such that they are parallel to each other.

+(Construcción de un triángulo dados tres lados) **Triangle from three sides construction**: a geometric construction to draw a triangle, given the lengths of its three sides.

+(Construcción de un triángulo dados dos lados y su ángulo comprendido) **Triangle from two sides and their included angle construction**: a geometric construction to draw a triangle given two sides and their included angle.

+(Construcción de un triángulo dados dos ángulos y su lado comprendido) **Triangle from two angles and their included side construction**: geometric construction to draw a triangle given two angles and their included side.

 (Algoritmo para encontrar la distancia más corta entre un punto y una línea) **Algorithm to find the shortest distance between a point and a line**: there is an algorithm to find this distance based on algebra in the rectangular coordinate system.